-I'm an avid QSL card collector and I like the WIA BURO so, please via the BURO
+I'm an avid QSL card collector and being a member of the WIA I like the BURO so, please via the BURO

 If you live in the U.S. then via N8FE with SASE

-currently using Begalli key, Heil head set, Icom 7200 and 100 watts via TET-EMTRON 3 element mini beam
+currently using Begalli key, Icom 7200 and 100 watts via TET-EMTRON 3 element mini beam